This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Wound dehiscence happens when part or all of a wound comes apart.
 The wound may come apart if it does not heal completely, or it may heal and then open again.
 A surgical wound is an example of a wound can that develop dehiscence.
 Most surgical incisions that fail to heal come apart about 1 week after surgery.
 Wound dehiscence can become life-threatening.

 - Medicines may be given to fight an infection caused by bacteria, or to decrease pain.
-Ask your primary healthcare provider (PHP) how to take pain medicine safely.
+Ask your healthcare provider how to take pain medicine safely.

-Your PHP will need to make sure your wound is healing.
+Your healthcare provider will need to make sure your wound is healing.
 He may also refer you to a wound specialist.
 Write down your questions so you remember to ask them during your visits.

 - Wash your hands often.
 Use soap and water.
 Wash your hands before and after you touch your wound.
 This will help to prevent an infection.